 Agentic AI patterns for institutional workflows.
 Advisor-facing AI in private wealth.
 How legacy tech orgs scale generative AI responsibly: the data discipline that has to come before the AI tooling, not after.
 The space between the model and the desk where program management actually earns its keep.

-Based in Manhattan.
-I work fully on-site, by preference, not circumstance.
+Based in Manhattan, on-site by preference, not circumstance.
 Second home in Park City, Utah, where the Alta name comes from.